NEWS

 Dept. Respiratory Engineering Yoshinori OKADA

-Center for Environmental Response Research
+Center for Environmental Response and Aging

 The Center for Environmental Response Research aims to clarify functional interactions between the aging process and stress response to environmental factors, such as environmental chemicals, pathogens and mechanical stimuli.
 The center's ultimate goal is to delay the aging process and alleviate age-related diseases by regulating defense mechanisms and increasing cytoprotection capacities.